Ruixi-Luo/context-compaction-experiments-Exploration/README.md

 Out of Curosity, I ran the experiment with seed 42,43,44 with Kimi-K2.7-Code via SiliconFlow.

--A 0.11 Error rate instance occured.
+-A 0.11 Error rate instance occured, which is quite surprising.
+I guess kimi some how did interpret the compaction in a meaningful way?

 ![Compaction budget vs membership error rate.
 Claude server endpoint (x) sits at random-guess level; Kimi K2.7-Code (squares) collapses to ~0.5 in 2